top of page

 To properly use this e-Guide, we recommend using the following apps for each device type:

 If you would like to use the supplementary map and instructions, you may need the additional software listed on the description page for the guide.
-These software are not necessary!
-However, we highly recommend them.
+This software is not necessary!
+However, we highly recommend it.

 We hope Birding in Yellowstone National Park helps you find countless new species, new experiences, and new laughs.